awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

   ```

   If you need to install version 2\.0, see [Windows Management Framework Core Package \(Windows PowerShell 2\.0 and WinRM\)](https://support.microsoft.com/en-us/help/968930/windows-management-framework-core-package-windows-powershell-2-0-and-w) from Microsoft Support\.
 + Back up your important information on the instance, or create an AMI from the instance\.
-For more information about creating an AMI, see [Creating a Custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
+For more information about creating an AMI, see [Creating a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
 If you create an AMI, make sure that you do the following:
   + Write down your password\.
   + Do not run the Sysprep tool manually or using the EC2Config service\.
   + Set your Ethernet adapter to obtain an IP address automatically using DHCP\.
 For more information, see [Configure TCP/IP Settings](https://technet.microsoft.com/en-us/library/cc731673.aspx) in the Microsoft TechNet Library\.